warmachine028/memories/README.md

 - Custom Posts Liked by user Component.
 - Customised comment containers with User avatar and post times.
 - Clickable Chips and Custom Tabs in UserDetails page.
-- Memories is now a Progressive Web App 🎉🎉🎊🎊
+- Memories is now a Progressive Web App 🎉🎉🎊🎊.
+- Added Credential Update Feature for users.

 ## Tech Stack Used